FabianaCampanari/SQL_LABS/README.md

-•	**SSMS - SQL Server Management Studio Interface:** Connecting to a server, main panels, configuring
+•	**SSMS - SQL Server Management Studio Interface:** Connecting to a server,
 #